mehulagg/gitlab/doc/architecture/blueprints/database_testing/index.md

 - Create a private CI Runner to test migrations automatically and safely without triggering any unintended consequences
 - Automate scrubbing/obfuscation of data

+#### Infrastructure/SRE involvement

+There will be a considerable amount of involvement required from Infrastructure and SRE as well.

+- Provisioning infrastructure at each step
+- Deploying supporting infrastructure, such as ZFS (see [Anatomy of ZFS DB Storage Node](https://gitlab.com/gitlab-com/gl-infra/readiness/-/tree/master/library/zfs-filesystem#anatomy-of-a-zfs-db-storage-node))
+- Snapshot Automation

 Proposal:

 | Role                         | Who